kumarvna/terraform-azurerm-mssql-db/README.md

 ### VNet and Subnets

-This module is not going to create a Vnet and corresponding services.
+This module is not going to create a `VNet` and corresponding services.
 However, this module expect you to provide VPC and Subnet address space for private end points.

-Deploy Azure Vnet terraform module to overcome with this dependency.
+Deploy Azure VNet terraform module to overcome with this dependency.
 The [`terraform-azurerm-vnet`](https://github.com/tietoevry-cloud-infra/terraform-azurerm-vnet) module currently available from [GitHub](https://github.com/tietoevry-cloud-infra/terraform-azurerm-vnet), also aligned with this module.

 ### `sqlcmd` utility